 Remember, drug abuse treatment is and must be a uniquely personal undertaking.
 It should perhaps go without saying, then, that the “right” drug abuse treatment center is the one that recognizes you as a real person.
 You can’t beat drug abuse unless you play an active role in your healing process, and you can’t play an active role in your own healing process unless you get the right kind of help, from drug abuse treatment professionals who understand you as you need to be understood, and appreciate the entire scope of your unique individuality.

-Some drug abuse treatment facilities purport to have discovered a single cure for drug abuse, a blanket solution that works for every addict to whom it is applied.
+Some drug abuse treatment facilities purport to have discovered a single way for helping treat drug abuse, a blanket solution that works for every addict to whom it is applied.
 Those drug abuse treatment facilities assume, implicitly, that all drug addicts are the same; the notion of any kind of universal drug abuse treatment plan would seem to suggest some kind of universal drug addict, a figure reified common experiences of all drug abusers.
 Unfortunately, such an assumption is flat wrong, and is deeply inimical to the drug abuse recovery process; every drug addict is unique, and no drug abuse treatment program should ever presume otherwise.
 You know the truth, after all: You are you own person; you are yourself and no one else.
 No one has ever experienced drug abuse like you have, and no one’s drug abuse recovery experience could ever be quite the same as yours.
 In the end, that’s not how addiction works, and that’s not how healing happens.

 And so, finally, a word on choice.
 Given the number of drug treatment options on the market, the search for drug rehab in Los Angeles is a particularly difficult one.
 Remember, though, that successful addiction treatment is and can only be that which caters to your individuals needs, and that the California drug rehab that’s right for you will ultimately be the one which presents you with a uniquely-crafted recovery program.
 Getting better, all told, has got to be a thoroughly personal process, a journey which begins and ends with you, an experience that’s real for you and no one else.
 The fight against drug abuse depends only and ultimately on you: your effort, your resolve.
 To win it, you need help from a drug abuse treatment program that’s committed to you, and to your needs.
 Please, for your own sake, let today be the day you start looking for what you really need.